carloscastrodev/task-list/README.md

 - [npm](https://docs.npmjs.com/getting-started) or [Yarn](https://yarnpkg.com/getting-started) (latest version)

-### Get the backend
+### Get the backend (If not using docker)

-1. Go to the [backend](https://github.com/carloscastrodev/task-list-api) repository and follow the installation instructions there:
+Go to the [backend](https://github.com/carloscastrodev/task-list-api) repository and follow the installation instructions there.

 ### Clone

-1. Clone this repository to your local machine:
+Clone this repository to your local machine:

 ```bash
 git clone https://github.com/carloscastrodev/task-list.git